keesma/zwifit/README.md

 # Zwifit

+**Changes compared to the original:** I have extended the functionality from dawsontoth with support for the Elliptical ProForm Endurance 320 E.
+Besides that I have added that the information from the Proform is shared using mqtt.
+In this I can store the info and make graphs.

 Welcome to the cryptically named Zwifit!
 This NodeJS app joins Zwift with treadmills running iFit® with Wi-Fi/Bluetooth.

 **Disclaimer:** I'm not associated with either company.
 Their trademarks and content are their own.